-\section{\JQ{Related Work}}
+\section{Related Work}

-\JQ{ \textbf{Lens aberration correction} through post-processing is widely applied in computational imaging, commonly used for Minimalist Optical System (MOS) imaging~\citep{wei2024computational,qian2025towards,tseng2021neural} and image quality enhancement for mobile devices~\citep{chen_mobile_2023,schuler2012blind}.
-The non-blind methods with one-lens-one-solution paradigm~\citep{chen2021optical,yanny2022deep} represent the current mainstream research direction.
-However, the required processes of complex calibration~\citep{chen2025physics} and model training~\citep{chen2021extreme_quality} for each different lens make it unfriendly to users without optical backgrounds.
-Blind pipelines offer a more flexible solution, requiring only degraded images as input.
-Traditional methods typically revolve around kernel estimation, using estimated kernels for non-blind deconvolution, compensated by natural image priors~\citep{2011Modeling,schuler2012blind,yue2015blind,eboli2022fast}, but limited to handling mild aberrations, which can hardly generalize to more diverse lens types.
-The recent data-driven Lens Library Pre-Training (LensLib-PT) pipeline addresses this issue by training a universal correction model on a LensLib covering diverse aberration distributions.
-Early work~\citep{li2021universal,gong2024physics} leverages few manually collected lens samples, where the scalability constraints result in limited coverage.
-While Zernike-based virtual databases~\citep{hu2021image,jiang2024computational} contribute to data expansion, they suffer from shortcomings in the realism of distributions.
-In comparison, AODLib-EAOD constructed by EAOD algorithms in OmniLens achieves a balance between data scale and aberration distribution authenticity~\citep{jiang2024flexible}.
-Nevertheless, expanding the scale of AODLib-EAOD yields limited improvements, which is due to the lack of specifications in lens sources, and the data bias introduced by a simple sampling basis.
+\textbf{Lens aberration correction} through post-processing is widely applied in computational imaging, commonly used for Minimalist Optical System (MOS) imaging~\cite{wei2024computational,qian2025towards,tseng2021neural,qian2025deveiler} and image quality enhancement for mobile devices~\cite{chen_mobile_2023,schuler2012blind}.
+The non-blind methods with lens-specific paradigm~\cite{chen2021optical,yanny2022deep} represent the current mainstream, but the repeated complex calibration~\cite{chen2025physics} and model training~\cite{chen2021extreme_quality} for each different lens make it unfriendly to users without optical backgrounds.
+Blind pipelines offer a flexible alternative, requiring only degraded images.
+Traditional methods rely on kernel estimation combined with natural image priors for deconvolution~\cite{2011Modeling,schuler2012blind,yue2015blind,eboli2022fast}, but are restricted to mild aberrations and struggle to generalize across diverse lenses.
+The recent data-driven Lens Library Pre-Training (LensLib-PT) pipeline addresses this issue by training a universal model on a LensLib covering diverse aberrations.
+Early research works~\cite{li2021universal,gong2024physics} leverage a few manually collected lenses, where the scalability constraints result in limited coverage.
+While Zernike-based databases~\cite{hu2021image,jiang2024computational} contribute to data expansion, they suffer from shortcomings in the realism of distributions.
+In comparison, AODLib-EAOD constructed by EAOD algorithms in OmniLens achieves a balance between data scale and aberration distribution authenticity~\cite{jiang2024flexible}.
+Nevertheless, expanding the scale of AODLib-EAOD yields limited improvements, which is due to the data bias introduced by limited specifications and the simple sampling basis.
 To this end, this work incorporates more design specifications into AOD for broader coverage.
-A hybrid sampling basis is then designed based on the quantification of both severity and spatial-varying trends of optical degradation to eliminate the data bias.}
+A hybrid sampling basis is then designed based on the quantification of both severity and spatial-varying trends of optical degradation.